Xue family murder and abandonment: Initial case

-At 12.27 am on Wednesday, Xue visited a central Auckland ASB vault and checked his safety deposit box.
-At 2am, Police Constable Terrance Logan pulled him over on the southern motorway, and asked him where he was going.
+At 12:27 a.m. on Wednesday, Xue visited a central Auckland ASB vault and checked his safety deposit box.
+At 2 a.m., police constable Terrance Logan pulled him over on the southern motorway, and asked him where he was going.
 Xue lied, claiming he was going home when he was actually heading in the opposite direction.
-He then organised a flight to Melbourne with three-year-old Qian Xun, who was ignorant of the death of her mother.
+He then organised a flight to Melbourne with three-year-old Qian Xun, who was unaware of the death of her mother.

 Qian Xun Xue was abandoned near the base of an escalator at Melbourne's Southern Cross station on Saturday 15 September 2007 by her father, Nai Yin Xue, who boarded a flight to Los Angeles later that day.
 Originally unable to ascertain her real name, police in Melbourne nicknamed the child Pumpkin due to the Pumpkin Patch brand clothing she was wearing at the time.
 "Pumpkin" was soon placed in emergency foster care on 16 September.

 On Monday 17 September, police learned the identities of the girl and her father, who had flown from Auckland two days prior to the abandonment.
 The girl's mother remained missing until her body was found on Wednesday 19 September in the boot of Xue's Honda Rafaga at their family home in the Auckland suburb of Mount Roskill.

 Police handling

 Victoria Police gave information about Xue to Interpol, the New Zealand and US police on 16 September.
-Once Ms Liu's body was found, an arrest warrant for Xue was issued by New Zealand Police on 20 September and sent to Interpol in the United States who were quick to issue a 'red notice' asking the Los Angeles Police Department to find the wanted man.
+Once Ms Liu's body was found, an arrest warrant for Xue was issued by New Zealand Police on 20 September and sent to Interpol in the United States who were quick to issue a 'red notice' asking the Los Angeles Police Department (LAPD) to find the wanted man.
 However, the LAPD claimed they did not receive an arrest warrant from Interpol and that they required a warrant directly from New Zealand.
 New Zealand police were quick to refute the claim and did not require to send another to the LAPD.
 The Federal Bureau of Investigation also offered their help in finding Xue.

 New Zealand police were criticised for "bungling" the investigation, including failure to discover Liu's body in the Honda for at least two days, and slow response to issue a warrant for the arrest of Xue, allowing him to disappear in the US.

 The United States Marshals Service issued a wanted poster for Xue, describing him as 'armed and dangerous'.
 They recommended that if Xue was spotted, he should not be confronted.
 He was also on the highly viewed television show America's Most Wanted.
-Xue was subsequently seen in Houston, Texas, Biloxi, Mississippi, and Mobile, Alabama.
+Xue was subsequently seen in Houston, Texas; Biloxi, Mississippi; and Mobile, Alabama.